Sloane Stephens: 2018: French Open finalist, WTA Finals runner-up, world No. 3

-2019: Out of the top 20
+2019: Loss of form

 Stephens struggled throughout the 2019 season.
 Although she remained in the top 10 for the majority of the year in large part due to ranking points she was defending from the previous year's WTA Finals, she could not match her best performances at the Grand Slam tournaments or other higher-level events.
 Two of her biggest improvements came at two Grand Slam events.
 Stephens reached the fourth round at the Australian Open, securing her first match wins at the tournament since 2014.
 She also reached the third round at Wimbledon, despite having lost her previous two opening round matches there.
 Her best Grand Slam performance was a quarterfinal loss to Johanna Konta at the French Open, where she could not defend her runner-up finish from the previous season.
 Konta also defeated her at Wimbledon.
 Stephens ended her Grand Slam season with an opening-round loss at the US Open to qualifier Anna Kalinskaya.

 Outside of the majors, Stephens best performance also came on clay at the Madrid Open, a Premier Mandatory event.
 During the tournament, she reached the semifinals, where she lost to No. 7 Kiki Bertens.
 Aside from this tournament and the French Open, the only other event where she reached the quarterfinals was the Charleston Open at the start of the clay court season.
 Stephens fell out of the top 10 shortly before the US Open, and again afterwards.
 She fell out of the top 20 upon losing her 2018 WTA Finals rankings points near the end of the season.